-Novaplus Pheytoin SodiumThere may be other brand names for this medicine.
+Novaplus Phenytoin SodiumThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to phenytoin or similar medicines, or if you are pregnant or have certain heart rhythm problems.
+You should not receive this medicine if you had an allergic reaction to phenytoin or similar medicines, or if you are pregnant or have certain heart rhythm problems.

 How to Use This Medicine: